Intended US withdrawal from the Intermediate-Range Nuclear Forces Treaty (INF Treaty): Security threat to the world

 The region of South Asia has steadily grown into a hotbed for nuclear dispute, owing to the ongoing territorial conflicts, historical animosities, cross-border terrorism, proxy warfare and growing nuclear arsenals, leading to the creation of a triad of nuclear power neighbours – India, China and Pakistan.
 Nevertheless, the New Delhi-Beijing nuclear relation has never been in imminent peril, unlike the Indo-Pak rivalry, which has been blemished with years of nuclear threats and counterthreats.

 The signed $5.4 billion purchase of advanced ballistic missile defence technology between Prime Minister Modi and President Putin in October 2018, created additional anxiety, not only in Pakistan, which directly perceived it as a threat to its integrity and renewal of the two countries’ arms race, but also in the US, which cautioned India that sanctions may apply if the country acquires the Russian S-400 missiles.
-Earlier in September 2018, Washington also imposed sanctions on Beijing for purchasing Russian military jets and surface-to-air missiles, which additionally deteriorated the already strained US-Sino diplomatic and military ties.
+Earlier in September 2018, Washington also imposed sanctions on Beijing for purchasing Russian military jets and surface-to-air missiles, which additionally deteriorated the already strained Sino-American diplomatic and military ties.

 What becomes clear from the abovementioned two examples is that the US ultimately targeted Moscow’s aim of expanding its influence and military footprint in the region, yet according to many security and defence specialists, such efforts could appear counterproductive.
 As per, Jonathan Marcus, BBC Defence & Diplomatic Correspondent, “sanctions may be a good way of registering US displeasure and causing Russia economic pain, but they may well not produce the desired outcome, a change in Russian policy”.

 The potential pull-out of the US from the INF Treaty could further accelerate the rapidly changing balance of power in the South Asian region, and actually bring Russia closer to New Delhi and Beijing.
-EFSAS Commentary of 14-09-2018 drew attention to the landmark first ever ‘2+2’ summit between US and India in New Delhi, aimed at forging diplomatic and strategic relations, facilitating the interoperability of the two countries and overcoming Beijing’s regional objectives.
-As the commentary concluded, the US threatening to impose sanctions on such a strategic partner and regional security provider like India, merely for having legacy linkages and strategic interests would be an aberration as the threat of sanctions and strategic partnerships do not sit well with each other.
+EFSAS Commentary of 14-09-2018 drew attention to the landmark first ever ‘2+2’ summit between the US and India in New Delhi, aimed at forging diplomatic and strategic relations, facilitating the interoperability of the two countries and overcoming Beijing’s regional objectives.
+As the commentary concluded, the US threatening to impose sanctions on such a strategic partner and regional security provider like India, merely for having legacy linkages and strategic interests, would be an aberration as the threat of sanctions and strategic partnerships do not sit well with each other.

-The world is already polarised vis-à-vis nuclear proliferation and history bears witness to the fact, that in essence, the major reason behind the possession of nuclear weapons is the desire for protection against the potential offensive of a rival country.
+The world is already polarised vis-à-vis nuclear proliferation and history bears witness to the fact that, in essence, the major reason behind the possession of nuclear weapons is the desire for protection against the potential offensive of a rival country.
 Hence, a nuclear arsenal becomes a strategic instrument aimed at maintaining an atmosphere of peace and stability.
 Scrapping the 30-year old accord will eventually give Moscow and Washington additional outlets for developing more advanced nuclear arms systems and technology, which could be purchased by their allies; it will leave the two countries with deficient nuclear control measures and increase global and regional security risks.

 It is of utmost importance that confidence building and safeguarding measures are adopted by both countries in order to decrease the chances of a nuclear confrontation which could affect other regions such as Europe and Asia.
 If any of the two sides, or both, believe that the other is not complying with the stipulations of the treaty, they should be authorised to inspect each other’s military installations in order to establish transparency and trust, as during the inception of the treaty.
 In addition to that, the INF Treaty must be extended in order to include other nuclear powers such as China, which were not at the forefront of the nuclear arms race three decades ago, but definitely are as of today.